REX2420/frontendui/WEBHOOK_SETUP_GUIDE.md

-# VibeCart Webhook Setup Guide
+# VibeCart Payment Setup Guide

 ## Overview
-This guide explains how to set up and configure the improved webhook system for VibeCart, including Stripe webhooks and Clerk authentication webhooks.
+This guide explains the payment system configuration for VibeCart, which now supports Cash on Delivery (COD) payments.

 ## Prerequisites